How We Train at Vitruvian Fitness®

 Our Introduction to Each Other

 Every new member starts with us listening to your story about what you'd like to accomplish and what your experiences are.
-Then we take a detailed health and injury history plus an FMS—a simple movement screen that helps us spot strengths, weaknesses, and movement patterns that need tuning.
+Then we take a detailed health and injury history plus the FMS which is a simple movement screen that helps us spot strengths, weaknesses, and movement patterns that need tuning.
 It's not a test you pass or fail.
 It’s just how we make sure your program fits your body, not just any body.
 It’s a qualitative observation - not a quantitative one.

 It’s like getting a map before a road trip.
 Better routes, fewer detours.
 Seriously, don’t be a dude and not ask for directions.